Layouts and Pages

 file:

-) creates a special dynamic route segment used to generate multiple pages from data.
-This is useful for blog posts, product pages, etc.
+) creates a dynamic route segment which is used to generate multiple pages from data. e.g. blog posts, product pages, etc.

 Nesting layouts